 As an eCommerce business, dropshipping is more accessible than most if you're starting from scratch.
 It's not as capital-intensive as Amazon FBA, and you don't need your own product or service to sell.

 If you're on the fence about it or working with a tight budget, an easier way to get started and one that's more practical for many people is buying and selling online.
 You can also start out buying and selling locally before doing it online.

 And then, if eCommerce is the path you want to follow, you can start with dropshipping and use it to test products and campaigns (without investing in inventory).

 Once you have a successful combination (product, ad, funnel, etc.) and you're ready to scale up, then move your business to Amazon FBA.
-You'll benefit from Amazon's systems and consumer trust and the improved profit margins from buying in bulk.
+Courses like the Rainmaker Challenge can help to show you how and you'll benefit from Amazon's systems and consumer trust and the improved profit margins from buying in bulk.